RalleeDev/ralle-jobcenter/readme.md

 # Ralle-jobcenter

 Ralle-jobcenter is a lightweight jobcenter in FiveM that runs on ox_core as of right now.
-It is a simple resource that allows for customization and translation if english is not suitable for your server
+It is a simple resource that allows for customization and translation if english is not suitable for your server.

 ## Features